The Time Tunnel Museum is under the radar for many visitors who go up to Cameron Highlands! Even though it’s been around for more than a decade!

 Learn how Cameron Highlands got to the way it is today!
 And more!

-The museum houses numerous memorabilia from the 50s to 80s that will surely send older Malaysians for a sentimental trip down memory lane!
+The museum houses numerous memorabilia from the 50s to 80s that will surely take older Malaysians into a sentimental trip down memory lane!